 The HCP specifies the District commitments to a set of conservation (avoidance, minimization, and mitigation) measures that are consistent with statutory authorities of the District and that are based on sound science and effective groundwater management practices.
-The District HCP has been formulated and framed in collaboration with other conservation efforts affecting the Covered Species and their respective habitats; that is, the habitat conservation plan of the COA for operation and maintenance at Barton Springs Pool and surrounding area, including particularly the individual spring outlets (Barton Springs Pool HCP).
-The well owners and users, especially the District's permittees (the Regulated Groundwater Community), and all citizens who consider Barton Springs an ecological, recreational, and aesthetic resource, are the key additional stakeholders for this HCP.
+The District HCP has been formulated and framed in collaboration with other conservation efforts affecting the Covered Species and their respective habitats; that is, the HCP of the City of Austin (COA) for operation and maintenance at Barton Springs Pool and surrounding area, including particularly the individual spring outlets (Barton Springs Pool HCP).
+The well owners and users, especially the District's permittees (the regulated groundwater community), and all citizens who consider Barton Springs an ecological, recreational, and aesthetic resource, are the key additional stakeholders for this HCP.